 Clary also had some real-life encounters with the Germans he had to battle, being a survivor of The Holocaust.
-Clary was liberated from Buchenwald in 1945, Twelve other members of his immediate family were sent to Auschwitz; His tattooed identification # was “A5714” on his left forearm.
+Clary was liberated from Buchenwald in 1945, Twelve other members of his immediate family were sent to Auschwitz; his tattooed identification number was “A5714,” located on his left forearm.

-In 2001 he released his memoir detailing his time in the concentration camps to become a Hollywood star. which was aptly called From the Holocaust to Hogan’s Heroes.
-Today he is a 95-year-old painter, taking inspiration from photographs he has taken on his travels.
+In 2001 he released his memoir detailing his time from the concentration camps to becoming a Hollywood star, which was aptly titled From the Holocaust to Hogan’s Heroes.
+He passed away in November 2022 at the age of 96.

 Ivan Dixon (Staff Sergeant Kinch)

-Staff Sergeant Kinch is known as the group’s unofficial second in command, though the communication specialist would depart after season 5 due to his actor feeling stifled and overshadowed.
+Staff Sergeant Kinch is known as the group’s unofficial second in command, though the communication specialist would depart after season 5 due to the actor who portrayed him feeling stifled and overshadowed.

 Ivan Dixon was an established stage actor, meeting Sidney Poitier on Broadway and becoming lifelong friends with the legend.
 They’d recreate their stage roles for many films, including 1961’s A Raisin in the Sun.
-After leaving Hogan’s, Dixon concentrated heavier on directing, calling the shots for stellar shows, like 7 episodes of The Waltons and 13 episodes of Magnum P.I.
+After leaving Hogan’s Heroes, Dixon concentrated heavier on directing, calling the shots for stellar shows, like seven episodes of The Waltons and 13 episodes of Magnum P.I.